Mission and Program

 Degrees with Distinction in Research, Scholarship, or Creativity in the Arts

 Degrees with Distinction.
 Did you know that the work you’re doing to complete your Honors College independent study requirement might also help qualify you for a degree with distinction?
 Students majoring in any undergraduate degree program that have obtained a minimum of 75 credits; have begun research, scholarship, or creative endeavors of exceptional quality; have a 3.5 or higher cumulative grade point average; and have a faculty mentor may apply for candidacy during their final year before graduation.
 Candidates produce a novel body of work that includes publication-quality research data from which to generate a senior thesis or a body of artistic accomplishments that can be displayed and/or presented as part of an exhibition or performance.
 Accomplishments obtained through research, fellowships, internships, and voluntary work may be used.
 Candidates must present and successfully defend their project to a faculty review committee.
-Please visit the bulletin for more information and consider discussing this option with your Honors advisor and major advisor.
+Please visit the bulletin for more information and consider discussing this option with your Honors advisor (PDF 23KB) and major advisor.

 College of Arts and Sciences